In this post, we will cover how to install latest version of Ansible on Ubuntu 22.04 LTS (Jammy Jellyfish) and 20.04 LTS (Focal Fossa).

 Note: Here node1 is a Ubuntu System and node2 is a fedora system and control node is the system where we will install ansible.
 I am assuming sysops is already created on each host.

-To configure sudo user (sysops) to run all the commands without prompting for the password then run the following echo and tee command on each managed host
+To configure sudo user (sysops) so that it can run all the commands without prompting for the password, run the following echo and tee command on each managed host

 $ echo "sysops ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/sysops

-Login to Ubuntu 20.04 LTS / 21.04 system and run below apt commands to apply updates.
+Login to your Ubuntu 24.04 system and run below apt commands to install all available updates.

 $ sudo apt update $ sudo apt upgrade -y